Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 - This season, the Cougars have just one ATS win in three games as a favorite of 13 points or more.

-- This year, the Cougars have eight turnovers, five fewer than the Bulls have takeaways (13).
+- The Cougars have turned the ball over eight times this season, five fewer than the Bulls have forced (13).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.